Visiting Inverness in the autumn

 Autumn festivals and events

 Most people head to the Highlands in the summer months in search of sun, fun and outdoor adventure.
 But with its own micro-climate, Inverness is surprisingly dry and sunny throughout the year (well, compared to the rest of Scotland).
 Which is why autumn is when festivals in Inverness really take off.
-From the Blas Festival in September to the Christmas Lights Switch On in November, there’s something for everyone.
+From the Blas Festival to the Christmas Lights Switch On, there’s something for everyone.
 Read our guide to Inverness autumn festivals and events.

 Autumn is such a beautiful time to visit the Highlands.
 The weather is still mostly dry (make sure you pack a waterproof just in case though) and the days still bright creating the perfect opportunity to capture the true beauty of the surrounding landscape.
 Additionally, as the leaves slowly fall from the trees, vast lochs, mountains, and valleys are revealed making them more visible from a greater distance.
 Furthermore, the Highlands tend to experience the first of the snowfall in Scotland so you might even be able to build a snowman during your visit!